ARM-software/arm-trusted-firmware/docs/firmware-design.md

         `SCTLR_EL3.A` and `SCTLR_EL3.SA` bits.
 Exception endianness is set to little-endian by clearing the `SCTLR_EL3.EE` bit.

-    -   `CPUECTLR`.
-When the FVP includes a model of a specific ARM processor implementation (for example A57 or A53), then intra-cluster coherency is enabled by setting the `CPUECTLR.SMPEN` bit.
-The AEMv8 Base FVP is inherently coherent so does not implement `CPUECTLR`.

-    -   `SCR`.
-Use of the HVC instruction from EL1 is enabled by setting the `SCR.HCE` bit.
-FIQ exceptions are configured to be taken in EL3 by setting the `SCR.FIQ` bit.
+    -  `SCR_EL3`.
 The register width of the next lower exception level is set to AArch64 by setting the `SCR.RW` bit.
-External Aborts and SError Interrupts are configured to be taken in EL3 by setting the `SCR.EA` bit.

     -   `CPTR_EL3`.
 Accesses to the `CPACR_EL1` register from EL1 or EL2, or the
         `CPTR_EL2` register from EL2 are configured to not trap to EL3 by